A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-If $r_{2}=r_{1}$ there is an additional invariant line $P_{2}$ at $E=R_{C}=0$, which is given by the following two relations:
+If $r_{2}=r_{1}$, there is an additional invariant line $P_{2}$ at $E=R_{C}=0$, which is defined by the following two relations:

-If we evaluate the Jacobi matrix on this line, there will be always a positive eigenvalue and, hence, this invariant line is unstable.
+If we evaluate the Jacobi matrix along this line, there always exists a positive eigenvalue; hence, this invariant line is unstable.

-Summarizing the results above, we see that in system \eqref{eq:new_model} only the surface $P_{1}$, which exists at $C=E=0$, is attractive.
-Therefore, only with one initial dosage of both CAR-T cells and TMZ, the tumor cells will proliferate, eventually reaching their carrying capacity, i.e. trajectories of \eqref{eq:new_model} will lie on the surface $P_{1}$.
+Summarizing the above results, we conclude that in system \eqref{eqS}--\eqref{eqE} only the surface $P_{1}$, which exists at $C=E=0$, is attractive.
+Therefore, only with an initial dose of both CAR-T cells and TMZ, the tumor cells will proliferate and the tumor size will eventually reach the carrying capacity, i.e., the trajectories of \eqref{eqS}--\eqref{eqE} will lie on the surface $P_{1}$.

+Let us demonstrate that, if we apply both treatments continuously, there is the possibility of reaching complete tumor eradication, which means that $S,\,S_{C},\,S_{R}\rightarrow0$ as $t\rightarrow\infty$.
+In this case, model \eqref{eqS}--\eqref{eqE} has the form \begin{widetext}